Exo (novel): Plot

 Cent's activities are discovered by the government through her use of satellite phones.
-After some wrangling she ends up unofficially sanctioned, and works with the government to properly document her deliveries.
+After some wrangling, she ends up unofficially sanctioned, and works with the government to properly document her deliveries.
 Later, the government calls her because one of the cosmonauts at the International Space Station is having a medical emergency.
-She delivers him safely to an earth-bound hospital, to great acclaim.
+She delivers him safely to an Earth-bound hospital, to great acclaim.

 The hostile group that has been hunting Davy and his family locates the home in Canada and blows it up, but everyone is safely evacuated just in time.
 Cent had already begun plans for a space station of her own.
 Those plans accelerate when Millie's mother takes a turn for the worse, and the family realizes that living in space would be the perfect treatment.
 Cent and Davy work together to implement a modest space station, consisting of two concentric spherical balloons with straw-filled water/ice between them.
 They successfully move Millie's mother to the station, and she improves.

 The station needs regular resupply for almost everything.
 While on a run to get oxygen tanks, Cent is captured by the organization that has been hunting her family for years.
 They imprison her in a pressure chamber, with her boyfriend Joe nearby.
 If she tries to flood the chamber the way Davy did to escape previously, not only won't the pressure chamber give way, but Joe will drown.
 Cent realizes that the chamber is only built to withstand pressure from the inside, and twins to outer space, immediately evacuating the chamber and destroying it.
 Hyacinth Pope tries to knife Cent, and gets blown into orbit where she dies.

-Jumping

-It seems that the ability to teleport or jumping can be learned.
-David was the first one and just did it, but Millie did it under stress after being jumped lots of times; however, its (jumping) manifestation in David also happened during times of duress.
-Cent is the daughter of both Millie and David.
-She is almost certainly born with the ability but similarly manifests it as David did (and Millie too).
-In the different sequels of the series the main characters discover different principles to their capabilities of jumping.
-Allowing them to develop new ways to use jumping.
-Cent, for instance, manages to jump herself to different velocities achieving basically momentum control.
-“Twinning” is another different approach to jumping where the jumper “twins” (rapidly jumps back and forth between two different locations) carrying whatever element they jumped in, for instance, water if they’re twinning from one location such as a river and other possibilities.